 Its time-tracking feature allows you to track the time spent on tasks and view how each project progresses.
 Other features it offers include automation to streamline processes, ability to see all work on one shared calendar, and a workload feature, helping you better assign tasks.

 Asana is one of the older project management tools, and as such, it supports many integrations, including Microsoft Teams, Salesforce, Google Calendar, Zapier, Google Drive, Canva, and others.
-Because of this, it is very flexible and fits into various workflows.
+Because of this, it is very flexible and fits into various project management workflows.

 Also, while it does have a free plan, you can use it only for up to 15 team members.
 As your team grows, you will need to switch to other plans.